-The ordinance authorizes the Planning Department and the Department of Public Works to adopt regulations to implement it, and the City Attorney's Office to remove all remaining references to RH-1 districts from the Municipal Code.
+The ordinance authorizes the Planning Department, the Rent Board, and the Department of Public Works to adopt regulations to implement it, and the City Attorney's Office to remove all remaining references to RH-1 districts from the Municipal Code.
+The ordinance requires the Planning Department to prepare a report summarizing all applicable design standards in residential districts in the City, and submit such report to the Board for its consideration within six months from the effective date of the ordinance.